telerik/xamarin-forms-docs/controls/listview/listview-features-header-footer.md

 # Header and Footer

-With R1 2019 Official Release RadListView exposes two new scrollable templates - **Header** and **Footer**:
+With R1 2019 release of Telerik UI for Xamarin RadListView exposes two new templates - **Header** and **Footer**, which will allow you to add content of your choice above and below the list with the items.
+Both header and footer templates are scrolled along with the ListView items.

 * **HeaderTemplate**(DataTemplate): Defines the Header of the ListView before all items.
 * **FooterTemplate**(DataTemplate): Defines the Footer of the ListView after all items.

 ## Example

-Here is an example how add Header and Footer to the RadListView control.
+Here is an example how to add Header and Footer to the RadListView control.

 First, create a ViewModel: